pfurma/aspnet-todo-rest-sample/README.md

 1. Press F5 to build and debug.
 Run the solution and sign in with your organizational account.
 The application launches on your local host and shows the starter page.
 ![](images/ExcelApp.jpg)
      > Note: Copy and paste the start page URL address **http://localhost:21942/home/index** to a different browser if you get the following error during sign in:**AADSTS70001: Application with identifier ad533dcf-ccad-469a-abed-acd1c8cc0d7d was not found in the directory**.
+2. Choose the `Click here to sign in` button in the middle of the page or the `Sign in` link at the top right of the page and authenticate with your Office 365 account.
-2. Select the `ToDoList` link from the top menu bar.
+3. Select the `ToDoList` link from the top menu bar.
-3. The application uploads the `ToDoList.xlsx` workbook and displays the task list page.
-Since there are no tasks added yet, you'll see an empty list.
-Select the `Add New' link to add a new task.
+4. The application checks to see if a file named `ToDoList.xlsx` exists in the root OneDrive folder of your O365 account.
+If it doesn't find this file, it uploads a blank `ToDoList.xlsx` workbook and adds all of the necessary tables, columns, and rows, along with a chart.
+After finding or uploading and configuring the workbook, the application then displays the task list page.
+If the workbook contains no tasks, you'll see an empty list.
+5. If you're running the application for the first time, you can verify that the application uploaded and configured the `ToDoList.xlsx` file by navigating to **https://yourtenant.sharepoint.com**, clicking on the App Launcher "Waffle" at the top left of the page, and then choosing the OneDrive application.
+You'll see a file named **ToDoList.xlsx** in the root directory, and when you click on the file, you'll see worksheets named **ToDoList** and **Summary**.
+The **ToDoList** worksheet contains a table that lists each "to-do" item, and the **Summary** worksheet contains a summary table and a chart.
+6. Select the `Add New' link to add a new task.
 Fill in the form with the task details.
-4. After you add a task, the app shows the updated task listing.
+7. After you add a task, the app shows the updated task listing.
 If the newly added task isn't updated, choose the `Refresh` link after a few moments.
 ![](images/ToDoList.jpg)
-5. Choose the `Charts' link to see the breakdown of tasks in a pie chart that was created and downloaded by using the Excel REST API.
+8. Choose the `Charts' link to see the breakdown of tasks in a pie chart that was created and downloaded by using the Excel REST API.

 ![](images/Chart.jpg)